 After specifying your risk tolerance, SoFi’s Automated Investing platform designates a portfolio mix based on your risk level.

-It’s not a tailor-made, personalized investment portfolio someone hand-picks for you—that level of attention costs.
+It’s not a tailor-made, personalized investment portfolio someone hand-picks for you—that level of attention comes at a cost.

 Most beginning investors don’t need to get into the nitty-gritty details of fine-tuning a portfolio.
 They’ll do fine with SoFi’s offering of a well-diversified mix of the ETFs.